Battle of the Diamond: Aftermath

 In the aftermath of the battle, the Peep o' Day Boys retired to James Sloan's inn in Loughgall, and it was here that James Wilson, Dan Winter, and James Sloan would found the Orange Order, a defensive association pledged to defend "the King and his heirs so long as he or they support the Protestant Ascendancy".
 The first Orange lodge of this new organisation was established in Dyan, County Tyrone, founding place of the Orange Boys.

 One historian claims that the victors saw the battle as "a Godly conquest, construed as a sanction for the spoliation of the homes of the Philistines".
 This saw violence directed firstly at the Catholics in the vicinity of The Diamond who had refrained the participating in the battle, before spreading throughout the county and further afield.

 The winter of 1795–6, immediately following the battle, saw Protestants drive around 7,000 Catholics out of County Armagh in what became known as "the Armagh outrages".
 In a sign that tension over the linen trade was still a burning issue, 'Wreckers' continued the Peep o' Day Boys strategy of smashing looms and tearing webs in Catholic homes to eliminate competition.
 This resulted in a reduction in the hotly competitive linen trade which had been in a brief slump.
 A consequence of this scattering of highly-political Catholics however was a spread of Defenderism throughout Ireland.

+Diamond Day

+"Diamond Day" marks the anniversary of the Battle of the Diamond, and marks the beginning of Orange Heritage Week.
+An annual celebratory cultural week held across Northern Ireland from 21 to 28 September.